SpokenBanana/CSC340FinalProject/README.md

 # CSC340FinalProject
 Final project for CSC 340 (software engineering)

+# Important!!!

+Remember that the engine is still being added and worked on, so do a pull request frequently.
+Do one before you start writing code, do one before you make a commmit, and before you push.
+Always!

 # Adding a new Hero

 * Create a new class in Entities/Hero